tendermint/tendermint/spec/consensus/proposer-based-timestamp/pbts-sysmodel_002_draft.md

 There exists a system parameter `MSGDELAY` for end-to-end delays of proposal messages, such for any two correct processes `p` and `q`:

-- If `p` sends a message `m` carrying a proposal at real time `t`, then if `q` receives `m`, it does that at time `t'` such that `t <= t' <= t' + MSGDELAY`.
+- If `p` sends a proposal message `m` at real time `t` and `q` receives `m` at real time `t'`, then `t <= t' <= t' + MSGDELAY`.

-While we don't want to impose particular restrictions regarding the format of `m`, we need to assume that their *size is upper bounded*.
+Notice that, as a system parameter, `MSGDELAY` should be observed for any proposal message broadcast by correct processes: it is a *worst-case* parameter.
-In practice, using messages with a fixed-size to carry proposals allows for a more accurate estimation of `MSGDELAY`, and therefore is advised.
+As message delays depends on the message size, the above requirement implicty indicates that the size of proposal messages is either fixed or upper bounded.

 ## Problem Statement